top of page

 Image by Chris Lawton

 The writing dreams that once inspired me were doused and quickly forgotten as I found love and embarked on my own journey.
-But I never go a day without reading for pleasure.
-I began with Jeffrey Archer and all the wildly sensational Jackie Collins sagas, followed by Barbara Taylor Bradford.
+But I never let a day go by without reading for pleasure.

-As a young mum with little time to invest in leisure, the escapism and sense of humour in the works of Maeve Binchy and Rosamunde Pilcher were great for the soul and books I quickly devoured.
-They led me to the contemporary voices of Cathy Kelly and Marian Keyes.
-More recently, I've become an admirer of the works of Maggie O’Farrell and Lucinda Riley
+As life became busier, and with little time to invest in leisure, the escapism and sense of humour in the works of Maeve Binchy and Rosamunde Pilcher were great for my soul.
+I quickly devoured the contemporary voices of Cathy Kelly and Marian Keyes too.
+Then came Maggie O’Farrell, Kate Morton and Lucinda Riley and my interest in dual timelines began.

 Image by Heidi Kaden

-Despite a character’s journey of pain and suffering— I insist that my stories finish on a high.
-In my opinion, while the mark of a great story is the heightened emotion, as I turn a last page, the enjoyment for me is to finish a book and feel uplifted.
-I'm a romantic at heart, and while it is the growth of the characters that appeals to me— it's the thread of hope for the future that spurs me to reach the end of a book.
+Despite a journey of pain and suffering— my characters' arcs and stories finish on a high.
+In my opinion, while the mark of a great story is heightened pace and tension, as I turn a last page, the enjoyment for me is to finish a book and feel uplifted.
+I'm a romantic at heart, and while it is the growth of the characters that appeals — it's the thread of hope for the future that spurs me to reach the end of a book.

 There are so many stories to tell.
 Let's step into the past together...